 Framework Overview

 - React: Developed by Facebook, React is not just a library but a robust ecosystem that excels at building dynamic user interfaces.
-Its virtual DOM and component-based architecture, which updates and renders UI components effectively, make it highly efficient and scalable for complex applications.
-A unique application for React is the ability to develop cross-platform mobile apps for iPhone and Android.
+Its virtual DOM and component-based architecture, which effectively updates and renders UI components, make it highly efficient and scalable for complex applications.
+A unique application of React is the ability to develop cross-platform mobile apps for iPhone and Android.

 - Angular: This full-fledged framework from Google is designed for building large-scale, high-performance applications.
 It offers a comprehensive suite of tools and features, including two-way data binding, dependency injection, and a robust module system.
 With its comprehensive approach, Angular includes everything from project setup to code deployment, using TypeScript to enhance development.
 Angular was initially released in a different version than the present version, and that version became known as AngularJS.
 The present version is part of a completely rewritten version launched as Angular in 2016.
 While powerful, Angular has been criticised for being a bit heavy, but with its latest version – Angular 18– it is becoming lighter.